IgniteUI/indigo-design-docfx/en/components/calendar.md

 ## Week Start

-In Figma the start of the week can be chosen from the "Week Start" property, which supports the two most common scenarios for first day of the week: Sunday and Monday.
+In Figma the start of the week can be chosen from the `Week Start` property, which supports the two most common scenarios for first day of the week: Sunday and Monday.

 <img class="responsive-img" src="../images/calendar_sun.png" srcset="../images/calendar_sun@2x.png 2x" />
 <img class="responsive-img" src="../images/calendar_vertical.png" srcset="../images/calendar_vertical@2x.png 2x" />

 ## Header

 The Calendar has a built-in Header that can be omitted, resulting in a base Calendar that you can embed more seamlessly in your forms.
-In Figma, this can be achieved using the "Header" boolean property.
+In Figma, this can be achieved using the `Header` boolean property.

 <img class="responsive-img" src="../images/calendar_base.png" srcset="../images/calendar_base@2x.png 2x" />

 ## Week Numbers

-The Calendar also has built-in support for Week Numbers, but if you prefer not to show this part of the UI, simply switch off the "Week Numbers" boolean property from the properties panel in Figma.
+The Calendar also has built-in support for Week Numbers, but if you prefer not to show this part of the UI, simply switch off the `Week Numbers` boolean property from the properties panel in Figma.

 <img class="responsive-img" src="../images/calendar_weeknum.png" srcset="../images/calendar_weeknum@2x.png 2x" />

 ## Selection

-The Calendar lets you pick between three selection modes: **Single Day** limiting the user to be able to select only one date, Range providing means to select all dates between a start and end date and Multiple Days allowing selection of random dates.
+The Calendar lets you pick between three selection modes: **Single Day** limiting the user to be able to select only one date, **Range** providing means to select all dates between a start and end date and **Multiple Days** allowing selection of random dates.

 <img class="responsive-img" src="../images/calendar_horizontal.png" srcset="../images/calendar_horizontal@2x.png 2x" />
 <img class="responsive-img" src="../images/calendar_range.png" srcset="../images/calendar_range@2x.png 2x" />